The Energy Bill Relief Fund was a direct energy bill rebate provided by the Australian Government.

 If you live in a retirement village, caravan park or some apartment buildings, it is likely that you receive your electricity through an embedded network.
 Use the following steps to determine whether your property is in an embedded network:

-No. Households in embedded networks can access the Energy Bill Relief extension payment via an application on the Victorian Energy Compare website between 1 July and 31 August 2025.
+No. Households in embedded networks can access the Energy Bill Relief extension payment via an application on the Victorian Energy Compare website from 1 July to 30 September 2025.

 Households will receive a one-off payment of $150 which will be paid directly to the customer via cheque payment or Electronic Funds Transfer (EFT).